 Using Flour Tortillas

 I’ve used corn tortillas for more authenticity.
-Mexican enchiladas are always made with corn tortillas, preferably yellow corn since it’s stronger.
+Mexican enchiladas are always made with corn tortillas, preferably yellow corn since they’re stronger.
 But, if you prefer blanca flour tortillas, that’s okay too.
 Be sure to heat them up a little, though.

 Flour tortillas come in various sizes so be sure to get the ones marked “Taco” instead of the ones marked “Fajita” or “Burrito”.
 These are certainly tasty alternatives, but you have to watch to make sure your tortillas will fit inside your baking pan.